 - (6) Compliance with the State Environmental Quality Review Act (SEQRA): - a.
 All applications submitted to the Development Department shall be referred to the Director of Planning to determine the application's status under SEQRA. - b.
-Applications for uses or activities allowed by right under this Article shall be deemed Type II actions under SEQRA and shall not require the submission of additional SEQRA documentation if the Director of Planning finds that such actions fall within the environmental parameters reviewed in the Generic Environmental Impact Statement (GEIS).
-However, where such applications require discretionary review by the Planning Board under Chapter 108, Steep Slope Protection (for "Extremely Steep Slopes"), or Chapter 137, Wetlands, such discretionary Planning Board review shall be subject to SEQRA requirements for Type I or Unlisted Actions, as required by the SEQRA Regulations, and shall be reviewed accordingly by the Director of Planning.
-In such case, any required Determination of Significance shall be made by the Planning Board. - c.
-Applications for special permits, appeals, and variances shall be subject to SEQRA requirements for Type I or Unlisted Actions, as required by the SEQRA Regulations and shall be reviewed accordingly by the Director of Planning.
-In such case, any required Determination of Significance shall be made by the board with approval authority.

-- (7) All applications for permits for building or development shall comply with Chapter 108A requirements for stormwater management. - (8) Wastewater Management:

-The applicant shall apply to the New Castle Department of Public Works for sanitary wastewater disposal in the Form-Based District.
+Applications for uses or activities allowed by right under this Article shall be deemed Type II actions under SEQRA and shall not require the submission of additional SEQRA documentation if theDirector of Planning finds that such actions fall within the environmental parameters reviewed in the Generic Environmental Impact Statement (GEIS). - c.
+Applications for special permits, appeals, and variances shall be subject to SEQRA requirements for Type I or Unlisted Actions, as required by the SEQRA Regulations and shall be reviewed accordingly by the Director of Planning. - d.
+All applications for permits for building or development shall comply with Chapter 108A requirements for stormwater management. - (7) Wastewater Management: The applicant shall apply to the New Castle Department of Public Works for sanitary wastewater disposal in the Form-Based District.
+On-site wastewater disposal is not permitted.
 The Town shall be provided with the estimated wastewater flow from the development pursuant to applicable requirements.